NCATS-Tangerine/cq-notebooks/Green_CQs/GreenTeam_Clinical_Data_Documentation/README.md

 ## HuSH+ Patient Dataset

 The **HuSH+ patient dataset** is comprised of real observational data on ~16,000 hypothetical patients with an asthma-like phenotype (defined below).
-The HuSH+ dataset was created using the fully identified patient dataset, but it is completely compliant with §164.514(b) of [HIPAA, 'Safe Harbor' method for patient de-identification of medical records](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification).
+The HuSH+ dataset was created using the fully identified patient dataset described above, but it is completely compliant with §164.514(b) of [HIPAA, 'Safe Harbor' method for patient de-identification of medical records](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification).
 Specifically, the HuSH+ patient dataset has achieved HIPAA compliance through the following operations.

 *1. Real patient identifiers (including geocodes) were replaced with random patient identifiers.*